 Some have rapidly gained global popularity, such as “Crash Landing on You“, “Squid Game“, “Train To Busan” and recently, “Parasite” which impressively won the leading four Academy Awards, including Best Picture, Best Director, Best International Feature Film, and Best Original Screenplay.

 K-drama is one of the strategies for South Korea to promote its culture worldwide.
 Through these remarkable motion pictures, global audiences have the opportunity to be exposed to and learn more about the culture of this nation.
-However, cultural differences can sometimes be a barrier to accessing Korean dramas and Korean culture.
+However, cultural differences can sometimes be a barrier to accessing Korean dramas and Korean culture facts.
 Therefore, content localization in Korean translation is the optimal solution to make Korean translations more relevant to the public in the target language’s culture.

-The spread of Korean culture and art is a long-term strategy founded on the meticulous production of K-dramas.
+Fun fact: The spread of Korean culture and art is a long-term strategy founded on the meticulous production of K-dramas.
 However, K-pop – Korean music is the real catalyst that has ignited the explosion of Hallyu (also known as the Korean Wave), which has been booming globally since the mid-2000s.

 Particularly, the worldwide phenomenon of “Gangnam Style” by singer PSY was the keystone success that asserted the influence of K-pop in international music.
 Through its development, K-pop has now established a solid position on the world music scene, with iconic idol groups like BTS achieving remarkable success, including their music video “Dynamite” topping the Billboard Hot 100 chart.